A Shuffling Framework for Local Differential Privacy: Introduction

-\item \textbf{Novel shuffling framework.} We propose a novel mechanism that shuffles the data systematically and achieves \name-privacy.
-This provides us a generalized shuffle framework for deployment that can interpolate between no shuffling (\textsf{LDP}) and uniform random shuffling (shuffle model).
-Our experimental results (Sec. \ref{sec:eval}) demonstrates its efficacy against realistic inference attacks. \squishend
+\item \textbf{Novel shuffle framework.} We propose a novel mechanism that shuffles the data systematically and achieves \name-privacy.
+This provides a generalized shuffle framework that interpolates between no shuffling (\textsf{LDP}) and uniform random shuffling (shuffle model) in terms of protection against inference attacks and data learnability. \squishend

-\subsection{Related Work}
+\section{Related Work}

-The shuffle model of \DP \cite{Bittau2017,shuffle2,shuffling1} differs from our scheme as follows.
-These works $(1)$ study \DP benefits of shuffling where we study the inferential privacy benefits and $(2)$ only study uniformly random shuffling where ours generalizes this to tunable, non-uniform shuffling (see App. \ref{app:related}).

-A steady line of work has studied inferential privacy \cite{semantics, Kifer, IP, Dalenius:1977, dwork2010on, sok}.
-Our work departs from those in that we focus on \emph{local} inferential privacy and do so via the new angle of shuffling.

-Older works such as $k$-anonymity \cite{kanon}, $l$-diversity \cite{ldiv}, Anatomy \cite{anatomy}, and others \cite{older1, older2, older3, older4, older5} have studied the privacy risk of non-sensitive auxiliary information, or `quasi identifiers'.
-These works $(1)$ focus on the setting of dataset release, where we focus on dataset collection and $(2)$ do not offer each data owner formal inferential guarantees, whereas this work does.

-The De Finetti attack \cite{definetti} shows how shuffling schemes are vulnerable to inference attacks that correlate records together to recover the original permutation of sensitive attributes.
+The shuffle model of \DP \citep{Bittau2017,shuffle2,shuffling1} differs from our scheme as follows.
+These works $(1)$ study \DP benefits of shuffling whereas we study the inferential privacy benefits, and $(2)$ only study uniformly random shuffling where ours generalizes this to tunable, non-uniform shuffling (see App. \ref{app:related}). \\A steady line of work has studied inferential privacy \citep{semantics, Kifer, IP, Dalenius:1977, dwork2010on, sok}.
+Our work departs from those in that we focus on \emph{local} inferential privacy and do so via the new angle of shuffling. \\Older works such as $k$-anonymity \citep{kanon}, $l$-diversity \cite{ldiv}, Anatomy \citep{anatomy} and others \citep{older1, older2, older3, older4, older5} have studied the privacy risk of non-sensitive auxiliary information or `quasi identifiers'.
+These works $(1)$ focus on the setting of dataset release, whereas we focus on dataset collection, and $(2)$ do not offer each data owner formal inferential guarantees, whereas we do.
+The De Finetti attack \citep{definetti} shows how shuffling schemes are vulnerable to inference attacks that correlate records to recover the original permutation of sensitive attributes.
 A strict instance of our privacy guarantee can thwart such attacks (at the cost of no utility, App. \ref{app:de finetti}).